jexenia/learngo/README.md

-# A Huge Number of Go Examples, Exercises and Quizzes That You Will Love!
+# A Huge Number of Go Examples, Exercises and Quizzes That You Will Love and Laugh Over!

 Best way of learning is doing.
 Inside this repository, you will find thousands of Go examples, exercises and quizzes.